xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 Check the joint is in limit

 :param joint: angle list
-:param is_radian: angle value is radian or not, default is self.default_is_radian
+:param is_radian: angle value is radians or not, default is self.default_is_radian
 :return: tuple((code, limit)), only when code is 0, the returned result is correct.
     code: See the return code documentation for details.
     limit: True/False/None, limit or not, or failed